DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

 Customizing Execution
 ----------------------------------

-There are now two ways to customize execution -- we will be phasing out the old way eventually and focusing entirely on the new way.
-If you're just getting started -- read from here and then go onto the new driver.
-If you're looking to distribute/scale up your compute, jump ahead to the new driver.

 The Driver
 ----------------------------------
-The old Hamilton Driver by default has the following behaviors:
+The Hamilton Driver by default has the following behaviors:

 #.
 It is single threaded, and runs on the machine you call execute from.
 #.
 It is limited to the memory available on your machine.